 (2) Modernization of Intellectual Property Administration

-The JPO carried out the following projects in the Kingdom of Thailand, the Republic of the Philippines, and the Socialist Republic of Viet Nam through the JICA project-type technical cooperation;
+The JPO carried out the following projects in the Kingdom of Thailand, the Republic of the Philippines, the Republic of Indonesia and the Socialist Republic of Viet Nam through the JICA project-type technical cooperation;

 The Kingdom of Thailand: The JPO cooperation with JICA helped to establish the Industrial Property Information Center (IPIC) in the Department of Intellectual Property of Thailand in 1995.
 The JPO helped establish an industrial property right automation system and provided assistance, until June 2000, to provide and promote industrial property right information to users.

-The JPO invited counterparts, 2 from Indonesia and 1 from the Republic of Malaysia, to give them lectures/on-site training on computer-related technologies and other technological fields.
+The JPO invited two counterparts of experts from Vietnam to which the JPO dispatches experts over a long period of time, and three from Indonesia, to give them lectures/on-site training on computer-related technologies and other technological fields.